Sound Mixer Services

 Mad Max Fury Road Best Sound Mixing + Best Sound Editing Oscars — Australian production sound at world top tier

 Here is how this works in practice.
-Kit standards include Sound Devices 8-Series (888 + 833 + Scorpio) field recorders, Zaxcom Nova/Maxx mixers, Lectrosonics SR/SRC/M2T wireless camera-hops, Wisycom MTP60/MCR42 RF systems, Sennheiser MKH-416 and 8050, Schoeps CMIT 5U, DPA 4017B + 4060 + 6060 lavaliers, Sanken COS-11D, and Countryman B6 lavs across ACMA-licensed UHF 520-820 MHz band-plan.
-ACMA wireless frequency coordination differs a lot from US/EU plans and is handled by skilled Australian sound mixers as standard.
+Kit standards have Sound Devices 8-Series (888 + 833 + Scorpio) field recorders, Zaxcom Nova/Maxx mixers, Lectrosonics SR/SRC/M2T wireless camera-hops, Wisycom MTP60/MCR42 RF systems, Sennheiser MKH-416 and 8050, Schoeps CMIT 5U, DPA 4017B + 4060 + 6060 lavaliers, Sanken COS-11D, and Countryman B6 lavs across ACMA-licensed UHF 520-820 MHz band-plan.
+ACMA wireless frequency planning differs a lot from US/EU plans and is handled by skilled Australian sound mixers as standard.
 Sound carts route into Sydney/Melbourne post-sound finishing through Soundfirm, Big Bang Sound Design, and Trackdown Studios.

 Here is the short of it.
-Heritage stacks Mad Max Fury Road 2015 winning both Best Sound Editing and Best Sound Mixing Oscars (Mark Mangini and David White editing, Chris Jenkins and Gregg Rudloff and Ben Osmo mixing — George Miller's 6-Oscar film), Master and Commander (Weir 2003 — Best Sound Editing Oscar nom + 9 other noms), Lion (Davis 2016 — 6 Oscar noms), Hacksaw Ridge (Gibson 2016 — 6 Oscar noms including Best Sound Mixing nom), and Elvis (Luhrmann 2022 — Best Picture Oscar nom).
+Heritage stacks Mad Max Fury Road 2015 winning both Best Sound Editing and Best Sound Mixing Oscars (Mark Mangini and David White editing, Chris Jenkins and Gregg Rudloff and Ben Osmo mixing.
+George Miller's 6-Oscar film), Master and Commander (Weir 2003 — Best Sound Editing Oscar nom + 9 other noms), Lion (Davis 2016 — 6 Oscar noms), Hacksaw Ridge (Gibson 2016 — 6 Oscar noms including Best Sound Mixing nom), and Elvis (Luhrmann 2022 — Best Picture Oscar nom).

 ACT 03